Advising and Registration

 - Academic Calendar

-- Make note of add, drop, and withdrawal deadlines.
+- Make note of the deadlines to add, drop, and withdraw from classes.

 - First-Year Student credit guide